Isomäki (Pori)

 Isomäki (in Swedish: Storbacken) is one of the districts of Pori.
 The area is meant for sports activities and there are no residential buildings.
 The area borders Highway 2 to the north and Highway 8 to the west.
 To the south is the Pori forest, which is thought of as a part of the Isomäki sports centre.

-Pori sports centre

-Isomäki is home to Porin Ässät's home arena, the Isomäki Areena (also known as West Areena and Porin jäähalli).
-Pori Stadium is also located in Isomäki.
-Isomäki also has an outdoors ice rink.
+Isomäki is home to an ice hockey arena, the Pori Stadium, an outdoors ice rink.
 Next to the ice rink is Karhuhalli, used by footballers and other athletes.

-Isomäki areena
+Isomäki Ice Hall

-Isomäki Areena (also known as West Areena and Porin jäähalli) is an arena mainly used for ice hockey.
-It is mainly used by Porin Ässät and Karhu HT.
+Isomäki Ice Hall (also known as Enersense Areena and Porin jäähalli) is an arena mainly used for ice hockey.
+It is mainly used by HC Ässät Pori.